Skinny Spicy Jalapeño Margarita

 Yes!
 This spicy skinny margarita recipe makes two standard drinks.
 Double it to make a pitcher for 4 or triple it for a party of 6!
 If you're making a pitcher, you may want to skip the muddling part since you will be pouring the drink from a pitcher and not through a strainer.
 This is totally okay but will make a slightly less spicy drink so throw in a few extra jalapeños for good measure.
 Instead of shaking the drink, add the ice to the pitcher and stir it up with a large spoon or cocktail stirrer and serve into your glasses.

-This skinny spicy margarita recipe actually gets even better with time.
+This margarita actually gets even better with time.
 The flavors of the jalapeño and cilantro will only get stronger.
 To make this recipe ahead of time, prepare it as directed below but pour it into an airtight drink container.
 It's best enjoyed the next day but you can store it in the fridge for up to 3 days.
-When ready to enjoy, prepare your cocktail glasses with the salt rim, add the ice, and pour in the cocktail mixture.
+When ready to serve, prepare your cocktail glasses with the salt rim, add the ice, and pour in the cocktail mixture.

 Simply follow the recipe as instructed but instead of shaking the ingredients over ice, pour the liquid into a blended with a cup of ice per serving and blend until well mixed.